gadicohen93/action-grounding/RUNPOD_GUIDE.md

 In Jupyter Lab:
 1. Navigate to `notebooks/` folder
 2. You should see: `01_behavioral_phenomenon.ipynb`, etc.
+3. **IMPORTANT:** When opening a notebook, select the correct kernel:
+   - Click the kernel name in the top-right (e.g., "Python 3")
+   - Select **"Python (interpret venv)"** from the dropdown
+   - This ensures notebooks use your venv with all installed packages

 ### 5.2 Notebook 01: Behavioral Phenomenon (~2-4 hours)